Our jobs feed is currently unavailable due to a technical issue. You can view all current vacancies on MyJobScotland.

 Manageable work-life balance in a place where you can truly disconnect and enjoy life

-Lead services that directly affect every resident across 70+ islands, with opportunities for genuine innovation
+Lead services that directly affect every resident across 20 inhabited islands, with opportunities for genuine innovation

 You'll provide strategic leadership across infrastructure and organisational development, working with four Heads of Service and their teams to:

 We're seeking a strategic leader with proven senior management experience who can see connections across this diverse portfolio.
-You'll bring vision over technical expertise, values-driven leadership, and a genuine commitment to developing both services and people.
+You'll bring leadership credentials and a strategic perspective, with the ability to work with technical experts and see interdependencies across different areas of work.

 Roads, fleet, waste, quarries, grounds and civil engineering - these are the services people see and depend on every day.